 It is the more remote rural roads in Brazil that often seem to consist exclusively of potholes.
 Encountering farm animals, pedestrians, cyclists, and farm machinery is not uncommon.
 In addition, you should be cautious of extremely muddy roads, which may morph into mudslides and rivers during the rainy season, or even after a thunderstorm.
 It is best to remember this simple rule of thumb: State roads are generally in good shape, while federal/interstate roads are relatively poorly maintained.

-Brazil has recently started introducing toll roads, especially in the state of São Paolo.
+Brazil has recently started introducing toll roads, especially in the state of São Paulo.
 The states of Bahia, Parana, Rio de Janeiro, Rio Grande do Sul, Minas Gerais, and Santa Catarina have also implemented the electronic toll payment system Sem Parar/Via-Fácil to avoid traffic piling up at toll booths.

-Another issue that affects driving in Brazil is traffic congestion in major cities, especially in São Paolo and Rio de Janeiro, where pollution levels are sky high.
-In fact, São Paolo holds the infamous record of having some of the world’s worst traffic jams, which are sometimes almost 300 (!) km in length.
-To reduce this tortuous problem and to avoid further environmental pollution, the government of São Paolo implemented a rotation system (rõdizio).
+Another issue that affects driving in Brazil is traffic congestion in major cities, especially in São Paulo and Rio de Janeiro, where pollution levels are sky high.
+In fact, São Paulo holds the infamous record of having some of the world’s worst traffic jams, which are sometimes almost 300 (!) km in length.
+To reduce this tortuous problem and to avoid further environmental pollution, the government of São Paulo implemented a rotation system (rõdizio).
 It prevents certain vehicles (based on the last digit of their license plate number) to enter the city on specific days of the week.
 Taxis and buses driving in Brazil’s biggest metropolitan area are exempt from this rule.